-There are so many different answers available, and it is up to you to determine which one fits your cat.
-So here I am to give you the different reasons that may cause your kitty to lick you at any hour of the day!
+There are many different possible answers, and it is up to you to determine which one fits your cat.

 Of course, this one might be a given.
 If you taste like a delicious steak, your cat is going to want to lick you- especially if you were not courteous enough to share a few bites with him or her!
 Kittens and cats love our food just as much as your dog does.
 If they don't get the chance to have any, they will resort to the next best option: getting a taste from you!
 Kitties may lick your fingers or face to see what they were missing out on, and will also lick your clothing if you dropped food on yourself.
 Don't worry though: these quick tastes won't be enough to harm your cat if you're worried about them ingesting human food.

 Cats are accustomed to bathing after eating in order to eliminate any evidence of food.
 It's a survival strategy to fend off predators!
 Therefore, it is quite possible that your kitty is trying to help protect you from predators by ridding you of any meal evidence.